vermont42/KatFancy/README.md

 ## Introduction

 KatFancy is an iOS app that demonstrates iOS-development techniques, including use of SwiftUI.
 Users can browse breeds of cats with images from various sources and breed info from Wikipedia.
+KatFancy accompanies a [blog post](https://racecondition.software/blog/swiftui-homeworks/) about SwiftUI iOS-developer coding challenges.

 ## Build Tools & Versions Used